Gujarat Subah: Administration

 Bharuch, Champaner, Godhra, Nadaut, Patan, Sorath, and Surat.
 They were known as sarkarat-i kharaji where the Mughal fiscal system of revenue collection was applied.
-The other seven sarkars were under administration and fiscal jurisdictions of the local chiefs; Bansballa (Banswada), Dungarpur, Kutch, Nawanagar, Ramnagar, Sirohi and Sant.
+The other seven sarkars were under administration and fiscal jurisdictions of the local chiefs; Bansballa (Banswara), Dungarpur, Kutch, Nawanagar, Ramnagar, Sirohi and Sant.
 They were known as sarkarat-i peshkashi where annual tribute (peshkash) was collected by the Mughals.
 This local chiefs, zamindars, acknowledged the Mughal suzerainty and occasionally provided military support.

 Throughout the Mughal Empire, the single trimetallic currency was established but Gujarat continued to use a local silver coin known as Mahmudi alongside the Mughal currency.

-List of Mughal Viceroys of Gujarat (1573-1754)
+List of Mughal Viceroys of Gujarat (1573–1754)

 Under Akbar (1573–1605)

 The following are the Mughal viceroys of Gujarat under Akbar: